-Poor U.S. data, Apple warning spook global markets
+Markets wager on Fed rate cut as slowdown fears swell

 The falls kept the dollar on the defensive.
 The greenback plumbed a more than nine-month low of 105.25 against the safe-haven yen on Thursday JPY=D3, driven by technical factors amid thin holiday trade.

-It has fallen more than 2 percent so far this week, the biggest weekly loss since last February.
-The risk-sensitive Australian dollar AUD=D3 hovered near a two-year trough at $0.7005.
+It has fallen more than 2 percent so far this week, the biggest weekly loss since last February, and was last at 107.675.

 “The ISM manufacturing index tumbled more than five points.
 A drop of this magnitude has only been seen four times since 1980, three of which the economy was in the midst of recession,” said Michelle Girard, U.S. economist at RBS.